Generalizable Heuristic Generation Through LLMs with Meta-Optimization: Preliminaries

-\textbf{Existing LLM-EC Approaches.} Early approaches \cite{liu2024evolution} leverage a fixed EC optimizer to discover effective heuristics through LLMs for solving COPs.
+\textbf{Existing LLM-EC Approaches.} In the domain of LLM-driven automatic design and generation of executable heuristics, early approaches \citep{liu2024evolution} leverage a fixed EC heuristic-optimizer to discover effective heuristics through LLMs for solving COPs.
 Specifically, they maintain a fixed-size population of heuristics tailored to a specific COP task.
-The EC optimizer refines this population by iteratively selecting promising candidates and applying crossover and mutation operations to generate new and potentially improved heuristic variants.
-Although this method can quickly converge to reasonably good heuristics, its performance is inherently constrained by the insufficient exploration of the vast search space.
-Although subsequent works propose various EC variants, such as incorporating a reflection mechanism \cite{ye2024reevo} or integrating with Monte Carlo Tree Search (MCTS) \cite{zheng2025montecarlotreesearch}, these methods still suffer from limited exploration or high computational cost.
-In summary, existing approaches primarily focus on heuristic design using a fixed EC optimizer, whereas MoH targets optimizer design, operating at a higher level of abstraction beyond prior methods, as illustrated in Fig.~\ref{fig:workflow}.
+The EC heuristic-optimizer refines this population by iteratively selecting promising candidates and applying crossover and mutation operations to generate improved heuristic variants.
+While this method can quickly converge to reasonably good heuristics, its performance may be constrained by the insufficient exploration of the vast search space.
+Subsequent works propose various EC variants, such as incorporating a reflection mechanism \citep{ye2024reevo} or integrating with Monte Carlo Tree Search (MCTS) \citep{zheng2025montecarlotreesearch}, however, these methods still suffer from limited exploration or high computational cost.
+In summary, existing approaches primarily focus on heuristic design using a fixed EC heuristic-optimizer, whereas MoH targets optimizer design, going a step further by enabling automatic design of such high-level optimization frameworks themselves.
+This allows for more flexible and potentially more effective heuristic generation for downstream tasks, as illustrated in Fig.~\ref{fig:workflow}.
+We believe our approach offers fresh insights into the field by introducing a conceptually and methodologically meaningful advancement in the use of LLMs for combinatorial optimization, addressing both optimization framework discovery and heuristic evolution in a unified and scalable manner.